Same As It Ever Was

 The author of The Most Fun We Ever Had returns with a brilliantly observed family drama, in which a long marriage faces imminent derailment from events both past and present

-At fifty-seven, Julia Ames has found herself with an improbably lovely life.
-Despite her inclination towards self-sabotage, she has a husband she loves, two happy children and a quiet, contented existence in the suburbs.
+At fifty-seven, Julia Ames finds herself with an improbably lovely life.
+She has a husband she loves, two happy children and a contented existence in the suburbs.

 Publisher Review